syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/barcode/qrcodegenerator.md

 ### Logo Dimensions

 The `width` and `height` properties of the `QRCodeLogo` class define the dimensions of the logo in pixels.
 If not specified, both default to 30% of the QR code’s size.
-The maximum allowed size is 30% of the QR code’s dimensions to ensure optimal scannability.
+The maximum allowed size is 30% of the QR code’s dimensions to ensure optimal readability.

-**Note:** Always test the scannability of your QR code after adding a logo.
+**Note:** Always test the readability of your QR code after adding a logo.
 Depending on the logo size and QR code content, you might need to adjust the [`errorCorrectionLevel`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.BarcodeGenerator.ErrorCorrectionLevel.html) property of the `QRCodeGenerator` to `"Medium"` or `"High"` for better reliability.

 The following image illustrates QR code with logo: